zodiac12k/kubeutils/README.md

 ## kubecm

+### Why this utility is born?

+If you download the kubeconfig via ibmcloud cli `ibmcloud cs cluster-config CLUSTER_NAME`, you can export only one kubernetes config.

+`kubectx` helps you switch among multiple cluster, but you cannot export multiple kubernetes configs easily for IBM kubernetes service.

+So this utility helps you manage and merge KUBECONFIG downloaded from IBM kubernetes service.

 ### Before you begin

 This utility can use only for Mac OS.
 It's not validated in other OS(Windows, Linux).